MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserMobileAppIntentAndState.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphMobileAppIntentAndState>`: MobileApp Intent and Install State for a given device.
+`BODYPARAMETER <IMicrosoftGraphMobileAppIntentAndState>`: MobileApp Intent and Install State for a given device.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ManagedDeviceIdentifier <String>]`: Device identifier created or collected by Intune.
   - `[MobileAppList <IMicrosoftGraphMobileAppIntentAndStateDetail[]>]`: The list of payload intents and states for the tenant.
     - `[ApplicationId <String>]`: MobieApp identifier.